 Part time Master in Education (MEd)

-The route aims to develop students’ understanding of a number of substantial and important themes and issues by exploiting international mathematics education research, to enable them not only to interpret mathematics education research but also undertake an appropriate project within their own national or professional contexts.
-Each session will examine international research pertaining to a particular mathematics education issue.
+The route aims to develop students’ understanding of a number of important themes and issues in the field of mathematics education.
+Students are supported not only to interpret and critically engage with key ideas and debates in mathematics education research but also to undertake an appropriate research project within their own national or professional contexts.

 "I have developed my understanding of mathematics education research during the year.
 I have learned to think more critically, rigorously and paying attention in details during the research process.
 Also, the writing of the essays and the thesis gave me the autonomy to engage further with topics of my interest, having at the same time guidance and support from the supervisors."

-Eleni Demosthenous - Mphil student 07/08
+Eleni Demosthenous - Past MPhil student current PhD student

-All Masters students on this route are required to attend a generic research methods strand, taught across thematic routes.
+All the students on the route are required to attend a generic research methods strand, taught across thematic routes.
 Methods sessions are essential for a research-based Masters degree and constitute about one-third of the whole programme.
 Through this strand students will develop their understanding of different research strategies, foster skills in appraising and synthesising published research studies and acquire the understanding and skills necessary for designing, conducting, analysing, interpreting and reporting a small-scale research study for thesis presentation.

 The research strand covers a broad range of social science research methods and is essential for Masters level understanding and critical engagement with the research literature in many specialist areas and in education more generally.
 It offers opportunities and encouragement to apply the knowledge gained to your thematic area, and vice versa.
 Details of the MPhil and MEd Research Methods courses are provided in separate handbooks.